ozone227/sql_exercises/README.md

-# sql_exercises
+## A Collection of SQL Scripting Exercises

-A Collection of SQL Scripting Exercises
+* Create & Populate Database Tables